Privacy Policy

 Scope: Website pages only; not the installed extension.

 When you activate a Pro license, VidBar contacts Lemon Squeezy's API to validate your license key.
-This is the only time VidBar makes a network request.
+This happens only when you activate or re-validate a license.

 Data sent: License key and instance ID only.